 - General Physiology (BIO 116)Elements of homeostasis and of endocrine, nervous, and digestive systems are discussed at various levels, from the molecular to the organ system.
 Material will include lessons from and comparisons across vertebrates and invertebrates.
 Prerequisites: Bio 13 and 14, or equivalent.
 Mimi H.F.
 Kao, Mon/Wed 1:30-2:45, In Person

 - Nutrition and Entrepreneurship (ENT 193)This course is designed to introduce students to the theory and practice of entrepreneurship.
 Entrepreneurial theory and practice relevant to the nutrition/food space will be discussed from the perspectives of a stand-alone start-up company and within larger organizations.
 This course is designed for students interested in exploring how entrepreneurship can be incorporated into food and nutrition and who may wish to begin to build an entrepreneurial skill set.
 Course topics will include ideation, finding potential investors, pitch development and pitching skills, competitive analysis, market sizing, business plan development, basic entrepreneurial finance and legal issues, entrepreneurial ethics, and management skills needed to run an entrepreneurial venture.
 Final products of the course will be a pitch presentation and a written business plan.
-Prereqs: sophomore standing and instructor permission.
-Jimmy Edgerton, Wed 4-7 pm, Remote
+Prereqs: sophomore standing.
+Jimmy Edgerton, Wed 4:30-7:30 pm, In Person

 - Sustainability in Action (ENV 100)An integrated multidisciplinary approach to the study and practice of sustainability.
 Introduction to the breadth of sustainability and the enormous career opportunities available, including data analysis, stakeholder engagement, and field work.
 Topics include: water, waste, energy, climate change, transportation, food & agriculture, informational interviewing and networking skills.
-Wed 6-9 pm, Tina Woolston, In Person
+Tues/Thurs 6-7:15 pm, Tina Woolston, In Person

 - Practicing in Food Systems (ENV 190, cross-listed w/ANTH159)Project-based course designed to integrate academic learning with application in a range of food systems settings.
-Focused observation exercise culminating in a jointly produced useable report for a community partner.
 Emphasis will be on balance between process and product.
-Readings, discussion, and field research will be split between the specific content focus of the group project and general issues arising from planning and carrying out interdisciplinary team projects; developing productive relationships with communities, clients, and stakeholders; addressing ethical concerns in collaborative and public research.
-Preference will be given to students who have declared the Food Systems and Nutrition minor or the Food Systems, Nutrition and Environment major.
-Tues 9-11:30 am,Kevin Cody, In Person
+Readings, discussion, and field research will be split between the specific content focus of the group project (in SP23 this will be the development of a public education campaign relating to food waste) and general issues arising from planning and carrying out interdisciplinary team projects; developing productive relationships with communities, clients, and stakeholders; addressing ethical concerns in collaborative and public research.
+Preference will be given to students who have declared the Food Systems and Nutrition minor or the Food Systems, Nutrition and Environment track of the ENVS major.
+Mon 1:40-4 pm, Cathy Stanton, In Person

 At the School of the Museum of Fine Arts

 - Food: Politics of the Table (SCP-0144)Investigates the cultural connections of food and community while learning the history of service-ware, place settings, cutlery, table vessels, and their surrounding rituals, practices, and contexts.
 Research and the creation of functional and non-functional objects for the table focusing on the intersection of food, politics, consumers, and culture.
 Non-SMFA students and MAT Art Education students will receive a letter grade.
-Erin Genia and Tanya Crane, Mon 9 am-1 pm, In Person
+Erin Genia, Mon 2-6 pm, In Person

 At the Friedman School for Nutrition Science and Policy